pantheon-systems/terminus-build-tools-plugin/README.md

 ## Customization

-You may easily create your own by forking one of the standard starter sites (linked above) and customizing it to suit.
+You may easily create your own project template by forking one of the Pantheon maintained examples (linked above) and customizing it to suit your needs.
 To use a custom starter, register your project on Packagist, and then use the projects org/name with the `build:project:create` command:
 ```
 $ terminus build:project:create --team='My Agency Name' my-project/my-starter my-site
 ```